prrvchr/gMailOOo/README.md

 User: your gMail email address (mandatory)

-Password: your gMail password (needed for user/password authentication)
+Password: your gMail password (needed for user/password authentication, not used with OAuth2 but do not leave empty)

 Type of connection tested: